Importance

 Most English teachers take advantage of the e-learing platform that comes with it for extensive online practice material to help our students improve.
 Each pupil gets an account to practice individually at his/her own speed.

 Grades 5 to 8 have 3 written tests per year.
-From the 7th grade on, they all last two hours.
-Here is the first test (listening1 / listening2) of the 7a from last year.
-To prepare our students for their finals the last test of grade 8 lasts 3 hours.
+From the 5th grade on, they all last two to three hours.

 At the age of 18 our pupils can take a final exam in English.
 This can either be an oral or/and a written exam.